Cameron-Leech-Thomson/Cameron-Leech-Thomson.github.io/_posts/2022-07-09-virtual-reality-development.md

 ## Special Relativity

-Special Relativity is the theory that describes the way that speed affects mass and time, which are most noticible when moving at a significant portion of the speed of light.
+Special Relativity is the theory that describes the way that speed affects mass and time, which are most noticeable when moving at a significant portion of the speed of light.
 It came from Albert Einstein's 1905 paper '[On the Electrodynamics of Moving Bodies](https://users.physics.ox.ac.uk/~rtaylor/teaching/specrel.pdf)'.
 Even if you've never heard of special relativity, you've definitely heard of one of the results of that paper: \\( e = mc^2 \\) - the relation between mass and energy.
 Throughout my dissertation paper I used the example of a paperclip, and I'll do the same here.
 To put that equation into perspective, turning a paperclip into pure energy would result in about the same amount of energy being released as 'Little Boy' - the 15 kiloton atomic bomb dropped on Hiroshima during the Second World War.
 There were four main areas of special relativity that I wanted to focus on, which I'll briefly explain below.
 They are:

 - Effects on Mass
 - Length Contractions